 In 2003, Alchemy Architects built the Arado weeHouse, a 336 sq ft minimalist cabin with rustic panels and floor-to-ceiling windows.
 Instead of being built on-site, the small architecture was pre-fabricated by Geoffrey C. Warner in-factory before it was transported via truck and assembled on a small slope.
 It stood prominently on two legs, overlooking the serene Minnesota prairie and the banks of Lake Pepin.
+The Tiny House was born.

 This dream holiday home is made complete with two beds, a kitchen, IKEA furniture, and Douglas fir interiors, costs only $60,000.
 Later on, it was outfitted with a deck and an outhouse.
 The house was initially meant for a musician who requested a Lilliputian dwelling for an off-grid vacation with her son.
 But after serving its purpose, Arado, the first weeHouse ever made, was moved to the Twin Cities in 2015 where it became a popular landmark.